 Fat is metabolized to produce the necessary energy

-For people with diabetes, there are two situations that should be avoided at all costs: severe hypoglycemia and acute blood sugar derailment still above, which can lead to ketoacidosis.
+For people with diabetes, there are two situations that should be avoided at all costs: severe hypoglycemia and acute blood sugar derailment upwards, which can lead to ketoacidosis.
 While hypoglycaemia can usually be quickly corrected by the person affected, treatment of ketoacidosis requires more intensive intervention to achieve normal blood sugar levels.

 The treatment of ketoacidosis requires good diabetes education with the necessary knowledge.
 Talk to your doctor about this.

-A prerequisite for the development of ketoacidosis is an acute lack of insulin.
-A patient with type 1 diabetes who is completely dependent on insulin injections to regulate his or her carbohydrate metabolism reacts to a sudden insulin deficiency within a few hours with a massive increase in blood sugar levels.
+A condition for the development of ketoacidosis is an acute lack of insulin.
+A person with type 1 diabetes who is completely dependent on insulin injections to regulate his or her carbohydrate metabolism reacts to a sudden insulin deficiency within a few hours with a massive increase in blood sugar levels.
 This occurs because only insulin can transport the sugar present into the cells to produce energy.

 In order to continue to have enough energy available, the body switches to an emergency program.
 Now fat is metabolized to produce the necessary energy.
 However, this process produces fatty acids, which cause ketone bodies to form in the liver.
 This flood of ketones makes our blood acidic.
 This can develop into a life-threatening process that leads to a change in the pH value of the blood.
 Normally this value is in a very narrow range (7.35-7.45).
 Even the smallest deviations from this value disturb normal organ functions, which explains the dangerous nature of this metabolic derailment.

 The absolute insulin deficiency that leads to this situation must be treated according to a certain scheme.
-Without the patient's knowledge necessary for treatment, otherwise diabetic ketoacidosis will inevitably lead to emergency treatment in a hospital.
+Without the person's knowledge necessary for treatment, otherwise diabetic ketoacidosis will inevitably lead to emergency treatment in a hospital.

 Who is particularly at risk of developing ketoacidosis?